{{flagHref}}

 F: What role does hyaluronan play in the skin?

-Q: It retains moisture and supports skin elasticity and repair.
+Q: It helps retain moisture and supports skin elasticity and healing.

 F: How is hyaluronan produced in the body?

-Q: It is synthesised at the inner surface of cell membranes by specific enzymes.
+Q: It is synthesised at the inner surface of cell membranes by specialised enzymes.

 F: Can hyaluronan be used in joint treatments?

-Q: Yes, it is used in injections to relieve joint pain and improve lubrication.
+Q: Yes, it is commonly found in injections that alleviate joint pain and improve lubrication.

 About the author